still-kicking-test/Weather/README.md

 * The Weather tab presents summary forecasts at defined locations - these locations are stored in CoreData and are managed by tapping the Edit button.
 * Tapping a summary forecast will display a full forecast for that location - that full forecast screen is WIP.
-* The Settings screen is WIP.
+* The Settings screen is written in SwiftUI, and currently WIP.

 ### Edit locations